 Each week we bring leading researchers, environmental leaders, natural resource managers, or cultural practitioners of Hawaiʻi to Hanauma Bay to talk about their work.
 We also host educational films and community events.
 All community outreach events are free for Hawai’i residents and open to the public!
-During the closure of Hanauma Bay, please tune in to view our seminar series online via our Hanauma Talks YouTube channel.
+During the limited opening of Hanauma Bay, please tune in to view our seminar series online via our Hanauma Talks YouTube channel.

 Since 1990, the volunteer program has grown to more than 100 volunteers that donate roughly 12,000 hours of their time each year.
 There are a variety of volunteer opportunities at the bay for all ages.
-During the closure of Hanauma Bay, you can still sign up for volunteer training offered online.
+During the limited opening of Hanauma Bay, you can still sign up for volunteer training offered online.